ml-archive/blog/source/our-stacks/operations/index.md

 - Terminator (Terminal for ubuntu desktop)
 - AWS CloudWatch
 - LogStash/Kibana
-- Postman - For testing API’s
+- Postman - For testing APIs
 - GITLab

 ###Stack
-Mostly used systems in our stack
+Most used systems in our stack

 - AWS
 - Linux (Ubuntu server)